Skip to main content

 Why Plantlife is Working on The Global Fungal Conservation Strategy?

-We will also make compelling arguments for public, private and civil society sectors to work effectively together to drive meaningful change on the ground.
+By laying out the actions needed for fungal conservation, we can make compelling arguments for public, private and civil society sectors to work effectively together to drive meaningful change – protect, conserve and restore fungi – on the ground.

 Follow us on LinkedIn for further announcements or to get involved.